mike42/gfx-php/docs/api/indexedrasterimage.rst

       X co-ordinate
     :param int $y:
       Y co-ordinate
-    :returns: int The value of the pixel at ($x, $y).
+    :returns: int -- The value of the pixel at ($x, $y).

-  .. php:method:: getWidth ()
+  .. php:method:: getWidth () -> int

     Get the width of the image in pixels.

-    :returns: int The width of the image in pixels.
+    :returns: int -- The width of the image in pixels.

-  .. php:method:: toIndexed ()
+  .. php:method:: toIndexed () -> IndexedRasterImage

     Produce a copy of this :class:`RasterImage` as an indexed image with an associated palette of unique colors.

-    :returns: :class:`IndexedRasterImage` An paletted version of the image.
+    :returns: :class:`IndexedRasterImage` -- An paletted version of the image.

   .. php:method:: indexToRgb (int $index)